eosnetworkfoundation/docs/glossary.md

 ## Packed Transaction
 In order to transfer transaction content between nodes faster and to save storage space when storing transaction content in and Antelope-based blockchain database, the transactions are 'translated' from json into a packed form which is smaller in size.
 To get the packed version of a transaction one can use the cleos convert command.

+## PowerUp
+PowerUp resource model mechanism allows an account to rent CPU and NET resources needed for actions execution on EOS blockchain.

 ## Peer-to-peer
 Peer-to-peer computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
 If peers are equally privileged, equipotent participants in an application, they are said to form a peer-to-peer network of nodes.